In Conversation with Olivia Locher: A Photographer Breaking the Law with a Fashionable Twist

 "W was one of those first magazines I got my hands onto.
 I loved the fantasy world that was being presented to me within the pages of the editorials."

-'Olivia Locher: I Fought the Law' will be on view through October 21, 2017 at the Steven Kasher Gallery
+'Olivia Locher: I Fought the Law' will be on view through October 21, 2017 at the Steven Kasher Gallery, New York.

 Follow Olivia Locher on Instagram: @olivialocher